-The Board delegates to the university president or his or her designees the authority to reappoint or not to reappoint non-tenured faculty members.
-A non-tenured faculty member whose appointment is not renewed will be given written notice from the university on or before March 1, prior to termination of the current appointment.
+The Board delegates to the university president or his or her designees the authority to reappoint or not to reappoint tenure-track faculty members.
+A tenure-track faculty member whose appointment is not renewed will be given written notice from the university on or before March 1, prior to termination of the current appointment.
 Failure to reappoint may be without specific or stated causes.
 (RUSO 3.12) Employees receiving such notice are expected to continue their teaching responsibilities to the end of the semester in a professional manner.
-Documentation for grades must be turned in to the department chair in the appropriate time frame.
+Grades must be submitted by the day grades are due.
 Human Resources will schedule an interview to explain the employee's separation benefits and to recoup university property.

 d.
-Termination for Cause or Suspension of Non-Tenured Faculty

-The termination of employment for cause or suspension of a non-tenured faculty member within an existing contract period shall follow the same procedures and be limited to the same reasons as provided for tenured faculty members who are terminated for cause or suspended.
-A failure to reappoint may be without specific or stated cause.
-(RUSO 3.12) The processes followed are found in the Employee Handbook section HR 6.4 Disciplinary Actions.
+Termination for Cause or Suspension of Tenure-Track Faculty reappoint may be without specific or stated cause.
+(RUSO 3.12) The processes followed are found in the Employment Handbook section HR 6.4 Disciplinary Actions.
 The appeals process is located in section HR 6.4.2.